 - Diet and exercise will help you build energy and ensure your body can heal and fight infection, further ensuring the success of your therapy.
 Breathing requires more energy for people with chronic obstructive pulmonary disease (COPD) and the muscles they use might need 10 times the calories of a person without COPD.
-Read up on more ways to create a healthy and energy-boosting diet.

 - Try breathing exercises to breathe more effectively when you start to struggle catching your breath.
 There are exercises you can try for dealing with the anxiety of COPD, breathing exercises for better sleep, and even exercises to help improving your lung health through breathing techniques for running.
 Try them all and see which work best for you.

 - Maintain Oxygen Concentrator safety so that your device remains in good shape and provides you with the best oxygen therapy.
 A few things to keep in mind when using a POC: maintain a safe distance from open flames, avoid smoking while on or near a POC, make sure you do not block intake vents on the device.
-Read up on more ways to maintain POC safety.

 Is This Working?